School of Worship Arts

 MISSION STATEMENT

-To enable students to lead or participate in worship to the best of their musical ability by providing excellent teachers giving group or private lessons in a God honoring environment.
+To enable students to lead or participate in worship to the best of their musical

 COURSES OFFERED